10 Cat Lover Opinions: Is The Stereotype About Orange Cats Real

 1. Boys and Girls

 The science side promptly educated me; there is probably no clear relationship between your ginger’s coat and personality.
 Most cat owners report male orange cats are highly affectionate, unlike female orange cats.
-While females are considered curious, thoughtful, and somewhat reserved, male cats have no such boundaries and will run straight into a wall for no reason.
+While females are considered curious, thoughtful, and somewhat reserved, male cats have no such boundaries.
+They will run straight into a wall for no reason.

 2. Cool Cats